processing/p5.accessibility/README.md

 ### Overview

-This is a library to make the p5 canvas accessible.
+p5-accessibility.js makes the p5 canvas more accessible to people that are blind and vissually impaired.

 The canvas is an inherently inaccessible element in the web.
-This library tries to reconstruct what is on the canvas in p5 in words and sound so that it is accessible to the screen reader.
+This library tries to reconstruct what is on the canvas in p5 in words and sound so that it is accessible to screen readers.

-It helps create 3 kinds of output
+It helps create 3 kinds of outputs:

 1) **Plain Text Output** - This describes the visual content present in the canvas in list form.
 Each element can be selected so as to get more details